 Because of the way the credit bureaus work, you have to word your disputes carefully to avoid having it deemed “frivolous.”
-While the FCRA offers protections for consumers, credit bureaus have the right to ignore anyone that they feel is abusing the law.
+While the Fair Credit Reporting Act (FCRA) offers protections for consumers, credit bureaus have the right to ignore anyone that they feel is abusing the law.

 The credit bureaus decide whether or not a dispute is frivolous solely based on your communication and any proof that you can provide.
 This is one of the reasons that many people look for professional assistance when it comes to repairing their credit and removing foreclosures.

-If you need to remove a foreclosure from your credit report, we highly recommend working with Lexington Law.
-We believe that Lexington Law’s professionals will give you the best chance at getting it removed.
+If you have a foreclosure on your credit report, we highly recommend working with Lexington Law.
+We believe that their professionals will give you the best chance at getting it removed.

-Regarding credit score penalties, you can expect to lose anywhere from 85-160 points on your credit score when the foreclosure first hits your reports.
-If you had good credit to start with, expect a much sharper drop than if your credit was already poor or average.
+You can expect to lose anywhere from 85-160 points on your credit score when the foreclosure first hits your reports.
+If your credit was good to start with, expect a much sharper drop than if your credit was already poor or average.

 In most cases, you will not be able to qualify for new credit immediately after a foreclosure.
 You may also see the interest rates on your current credit cards rise as a result of the drop.

-How does a short sale affect your credit score?
+How does a short sale affect your credit?

 In the past, the damage of foreclosures could be reduced by completing a short sale or a deed-in-lieu of foreclosure rather than going through with an “official” foreclosure proceeding.
 However, the credit bureaus have since started penalizing all three of these situations identically.

 The only potential benefit to a short sale or deed-in-lieu is the possibility of qualifying for a new mortgage shortly thereafter.
-However, the steep declines in your credit scores may make this impossible.
+However, the negative impact on your credit may make this impossible.